idan-at/thread-pool-node/README.md

 A Thread pool for nodejs worker-threads, which is based on [generic-pool](https://www.npmjs.com/package/generic-pool).

-It relies on the generic-pool mechanism to handle the resources.
+It relies on the generic-pool infrastructure to handle the resources.
+For info on how to configure the pool to meet your needs, follow the [generic-pool README](https://github.com/coopernurse/node-pool#readme)

+## Install
+`npm install thread-pool-node`

+or with yarn:

+`yarn add thread-pool-node`

 ## Usage Example
 ```js